collectivat/cmusphinx-models/README.md

 ## Catalan
 ### Models
-*_WARNING:_* _The current models are here as placeholders.
-Do not expect to be able to use them for practical speech recognition tasks._

 All the files necessary for pocketsphinx, i.e. the language model, phonetic dictionary and the acoustic models are in `ca-ca` directory.
 The model files are: